This document serves as a brief reference of turbopuffer's guarantees:

 - Durable Writes.
 Writes are committed to object storage upon successful return by turbopuffer's API.

 - Consistent Reads.
-Queries return the most recent data by default, i.e. turbopuffer is not eventually consistent.
+Queries return the latest data by default but can be configured

 - Atomic Batches.
 All writes in an upsert are applied simultaneously.